evoxa-ai/evoxa-docs/books/blueprint/volume-03-ai/chapters/07-web-platform/chapters/05-nutritionist-portal/chapters/06-information-architecture.md

 # Chapter 06 — Information Architecture

-> *The Information Architecture defines how information is organized, structured and presented throughout the Coach Portal, enabling professionals to efficiently navigate, manage clients and access contextual information.*
+> *The Information Architecture chapter defines how information is organized, classified, connected and presented throughout the Nutritionist Portal, enabling intuitive navigation, efficient workflows and AI-assisted decision making.*

 ---

 # Executive Summary

-The Coach Portal manages large volumes of operational, clinical and business information.
+The Nutritionist Portal organizes information according to professional nutritional workflows rather than technical system modules.

-Its Information Architecture is designed around professional workflows rather than application modules, ensuring that users can quickly locate information, complete tasks and collaborate with EVO.
+Information is grouped into business domains, allowing nutrition professionals to navigate naturally between clients, assessments, meal plans, progress and collaboration.

-The architecture is modular, scalable and role-aware.
+The architecture supports scalability, discoverability and contextual AI assistance.

 ---